-(d) Test Procedures.
-The test procedures for determining compliance with standards applicable to 1987 and subsequent model heavy-duty Otto-cycle engines and vehicles are set forth in the “California Exhaust Emission Standards and Test Procedures for 1987 through 2003 Model Heavy-Duty Otto-Cycle Engines and Vehicles,” adopted April 25, 1986, as last amended December 27, 2000, the “California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Otto-Cycle Engines and Vehicles,” adopted December 27, 2000, as last amended October 21, 2014, and the “California Interim Certification Procedures for 2004 and Subsequent Model Hybrid-Electric and Other Hybrid Vehicles, in the Urban Bus and Heavy-Duty Vehicle Classes,” adopted October 24, 2002, as last amended October 21, 2014, which are incorporated by reference herein; and the “California Non-Methane Organic Gas Test Procedures for 1993 through 2016 Model Year Vehicles” and the “California Non-Methane Organic Gas Test Procedures for 2017 and Subsequent Model Year Vehicles,” which are incorporated by reference in section 1961.2.
+(d) The test procedures for determining compliance with standards applicable to 1987 and subsequent model heavy-duty Otto-cycle engines and vehicles are set forth in the “California Exhaust Emission Standards and Test Procedures for 1987 through 2003 Model Heavy-Duty Otto-Cycle Engines and Vehicles,” adopted April 25, 1986, as last amended December 27, 2000, the “California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Otto-Cycle Engines and Vehicles,” adopted December 27, 2000, as last amended October 21, 2014, the "California Non-Methane Organic Gas Test Procedures," adopted July 12, 1991, as last amended December 6, 2012, and the “California Interim Certification Procedures for 2004 and Subsequent Model Hybrid-Electric and Other Hybrid Vehicles, in the Urban Bus and Heavy-Duty Vehicle Classes,” adopted October 24, 2002, as last amended October 21, 2014, which are incorporated by reference herein.

 (e) A manufacturer may elect to certify complete heavy-duty vehicles of 14,000 pounds or less maximum gross vehicle weight rating as medium-duty vehicles under section 1960.1 or section 1961 of this chapter, in which event the heavy-duty emission standards and test procedures in this section shall not apply.